Environmental group seeks greater protection for USDA scientists

 According to the petition, some scientists working for the federal government are finding their research restricted or censored when it conflicts with agribusiness industry interests.

-A USDA spokesman said the allegations have no merit and that the agency values the integrity of its scientists and the quality of their research.
+A USDA spokesman said the agency values the integrity of its scientists and the quality of their research.

+The USDA denied that it needed to strengthen its rules and said it has a system in place to protect it scientists.
+An agency spokesman confirmed that from May 2013 through April 2014 eight complaints were filed.
+Five of those were deemed worthy of investigation and one was deemed to have merit, the agency spokesman said.

+The complaints were filed through a new protocol the USDA implemented in 2013 specifically to protect the integrity of its scientific research.

 Ruch said his organization had received mounting complaints over the last year from USDA scientists claiming they have been ordered to retract studies, water down findings, remove their names from authorship and experienced delays in approvals for publication of research papers.
 The petition does not identify any specific research or scientists.